vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

   ##############################################################################
   # About tasks:
   # "Wait 300 seconds, but only start checking after 60 seconds" - try to make ssh connection every 60 seconds until 300 seconds
-  # "Configure general settings for the VyOS hosts group" - make provisioning into google cloud VyOS node
+  # "Configure general settings for the VyOS hosts group" - make provisioning into Google Cloud VyOS node
   # You have to add all necessary cammans of VyOS under the block "lines:"
   ##############################################################################